HypothesisWorks/hypothesis/docs/details.rst

-The :func:`@given <hypothesis.core.given>` decorator may be used to specify what arguments of a function should be parametrized over.
+The :func:`@given <hypothesis.core.given>` decorator may be used to specify what arguments of a function should be parameterised over.
 You can use either positional or keyword arguments or a mixture of the two.

 For example all of the following are valid uses: